AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/notes/00 - Certified Solutions Architect - Associate.md

 - An understanding of the AWS global infrastructure
 - An understanding of network technologies as they relate to AWS
 - An understanding of security features and tools that AWS provides and how they relate to traditional services

+## Resources Used for this Certification

+Below is a list of the resources that I (Austin) used to complete this exam, along with some of the costs associated with those resources.